Fire Prevention: 3 Crucial Steps You Should Take

 Never overload outlets, and use grounded outlets where necessary.
 If you suspect a problem with an outlet or light switch, have a professional inspect it before using again.

 Step 3: Create a Plan

 If a fire does happen in your home, you want to make sure everyone in your family knows how to exit the home safely, as well as alternative routes.
 You’ll want to establish a gathering place at a safe distance from the home to make sure everyone is accounted for.
 If firefighters know everyone has gotten out of the home safely, they can focus on fighting the fire, potentially reducing fire damage losses.

-If a fire does happen in your Dallas home, Regent Restoration can help!
+If a fire does unfortunately happen in your Dallas home, Regent Restoration can help!
 We provide emergency fire damage restoration services in Dallas and the surrounding communities.
-Contact us today to learn more or give us a call at (214) 731-4624.
+For more information call us at (214) 731-4624.